DiLER-Digitell/Diler-Digitell.github.io/examples.md

 ## Resources under the DiLER Project

-The DiLER Project has further produced a number of resources for individuals interested in modern and flexible teaching, digital literacy, and scientific research.
+The DiLER Project has produced several resources for individuals interested in modern and flexible teaching, digital literacy, and scientific research.
 Our courses are mainly conceptualized as self-paced, self-study resources.
 If you are interested in adapting some of the content for your own work, are interested in attending Workshops on the introduced topics, or would like to contribute to our project, please reach out to us via the information provided at the bottom of this site.

 -----------------------------------------------